TsimpDim/3RStore/readme.md

     python __init__.py

 will not suffice.

+### First way - Running the app with flask
 First you need to set the environment variable for the application.

 One way to do this is :